Signal | Rectifier | Bridge rectifier | Zener

 Diodes allow electricity to flow in only one direction.
 The arrow of the circuit symbol shows the direction in which the current can flow.
 Diodes are the electrical version of a valve and early diodes were actually called valves.

 Ordinary diodes can be split into two types:

 Diodes must be connected the correct way round, the diagram may be labelled a or + for anode and k or - for cathode (yes, it really is k, not c, for cathode!).
 The cathode is marked by a line painted on the body.
 Diodes are labelled with their code in small print, you may need a hand lens to read it.

-Small signal diodes can be damaged by heat when soldering, but the risk is small unless you are using a germanium diode (codes beginning OA...) in which case you should use a heat sink clipped to the lead between the joint and the diode body.
-A standard crocodile clip can be used as a heat sink.
+Signal diodes can be damaged by heat when soldering but the risk is small unless you are using a germanium diode (codes beginning OA...) in which case you should use a heat sink (such as a crocodile clip) clipped to the lead between the joint and the diode body.

 Rectifier diodes are quite robust and no special precautions are needed for soldering them.

 Electricity uses up a little energy pushing its way through the diode, rather like a person pushing through a door with a spring.
 This means that there is a small forward voltage drop across a conducting diode.
 It is about 0.7V for most diodes which are made from silicon.

 The forward voltage drop of a diode is almost constant whatever the current passing through the diode so they have a very steep characteristic (current-voltage graph).

 When a reverse voltage is applied a perfect diode does not conduct but real diodes leak a very tiny current (typically a few µA).
 This can be ignored in most circuits because it will be very much smaller than the current flowing in the forward direction.
 However, all diodes have a maximum reverse voltage (usually 50V or more) and if this is exceeded the diode will fail and pass a large current in the reverse direction, this is called breakdown.